nasif-raihan/Tasks/task_two/readme.md

 - Ensure Docker is installed on your machine before building and running the Docker image.

 - The Dockerfile assumes a simple setup.
 Adjustments may be needed based on your project structure and requirements.

-Feel free to customize, extend, or integrate this app into your Django project as needed.
-If you encounter any issues or have suggestions for improvement, please feel free to contribute or open an issue.